BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 What are some foods that help with nausea during pregnancy?

-Unfortunately, morning sickness is common during pregnancy, but some foods may help relieve nausea.
+Unfortunately, morning sickness is common during pregnancy.
+Thankfully, some foods may help relieve nausea.
 Bland foods like rice, toast, applesauce and bananas may help, as well as foods with simple sugars like fruit juice or fruit.
 Some people also find that ginger or mint can help quell uneasiness.
 If you’re really struggling with nausea, talk to your healthcare provider.
-They may recommend medications.
+They may recommend certain medications.

 What are normal hCG levels at 6 weeks of pregnancy?

-Human chorionic gonadotropin (hCG) is a hormone that supports your pregnancy.
-It’s critical in establishing and maintaining a healthy pregnancy, and it supports the placenta and development of the early embryo.
-Every healthcare provider and lab may have a different threshold range for normal hcG levels by week of pregnancy.
-That said, it’s not really something your doctor will share with you as it can vary significantly.
+The hormone hCG is critical in establishing and maintaining a healthy pregnancy.
+It supports the placenta and development of the early embryo.
+Every healthcare provider and lab may have a different threshold range for normal hCG levels by week of pregnancy.
+That said, it’s not really something your doctor will share with you, as it can vary significantly, even for healthy pregnancies.

 Is there a heartbeat at 6 weeks?

-There’s typically a fetal heartbeat at six weeks, but it may be difficult to capture on all ultrasound machines at this early stage.
+There’s typically an embryonic heartbeat at six weeks, but it may be difficult to capture on all ultrasound machines at this early stage.
 It’s also unlikely to be captured with a fetal doppler.
 In other words, if your provider isn’t able to find a heartbeat yet, it doesn’t necessarily indicate a problem.
 They’ll follow up soon to confirm.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.